microsoft/api-guidelines/graph/patterns/operations.md

 ## Problem

 Sometimes when modeling a complex business domain, API designers need to model a business operation that effects one or multiple resources and has additional semantic meaning that cannot be expressed by HTTP methods.
 Modeling the operation via HTTP methods on each individual resource might be either inefficient or expose internal implementation details.
-In addition, the operation might produce observable side effects.

 ## Solution

 To address these use cases, API designers can use operational resources such as functions or actions.
-If the operation doesn't have any side effects and MUST return a single instance of a type or a collection of instances, then the designer MUST use OData functions; otherwise, the designer can model the operation as an action.
+If the operation doesn't have any side effects and MUST return a single instance of a type or a collection of instances, then the designer SHOULD use OData functions; otherwise, the designer can model the operation as an action.

 ## When to use this pattern